hiddenasbestos/BinaryTools/readme.md

 * RLE isn't guaranteed to produce a smaller output for all inputs.
 The algorithm is most effective for inputs with large amounts of repetition such as images or tile maps.

-* An example decompression routine written in Z80 assembly language can be found in the [Extras](https://github.com/hiddenasbestos/BinaryTools/tree/master/Extras) folder in the git repository.
+* An example decompression routine written in Z80 assembly language can be found in the [Extras](https://github.com/hiddenasbestos/BinaryTools/tree/master/Extras) folder of the git repository.

 ---